If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 The Grand Bazaar provides four local schools with much needed money for various enrichment programmes, books, supplies, teaching assistants, and sports programmes.

 Hence, spend some money here and you know you will be helping support a good cause.
+A nice little spot for your NYC bucket list.

 29. Dumbo Manhattan Bridge View